-Home » Blog » Amend2 Mags & Grip [REVIEW]
+Home » Blog » Amend2 Review: Mod-3 AR Magazines + Grip

 There is no shortage of places to find cost-effective solutions for AR-15 in the modern market.
 The specific pieces we’re talking about today include magazines, pistol grips, and forearm grips.
 Companies like Magpul, Hexmag, and Amend2 are providing quality products that compete with each other, which results in some pretty economic prices.